RapidsOfficial/Rapids/doc/build-unix.md

     sudo apt-get install libqt5gui5 libqt5core5a libqt5dbus5 libqt5svg5-dev libqt5charts5-dev qttools5-dev qttools5-dev-tools libprotobuf-dev protobuf-compiler libqrencode-dev

+**Note:** Ubuntu versions prior to Bionic (18.04), and Debian version prior to Buster, do not have the `libqt5charts5-dev` package.
+If you are compiling on one of these older versions, you will need to omit `libqt5charts5-dev` from the above command.

 Once these are installed, they will be found by configure and a pivx-qt executable will be built by default.